-Now it’s come back for a bit of fluid maintenance, flushing the transmission and getting the pan resealed to fix ongoing leaks.
-There’s not many times when we don’t end up doing many detailing duties when a car is in, but this one has been kept in great condition since we last saw it!
+Here in 2021, it came back for a bit of fluid maintenance, flushing the transmission and getting the pan resealed to fix ongoing leaks.
+There’s not many times when we don’t end up doing many detailing duties when a car is in, but this one had been kept in great condition since we last saw it!

 We just received the full hide of Ferrari red leather to begin re-creating the interior on the 308GTS.